-Every June, as families across the country pack up the minivan and embrace vacation season, some homeowners gird their loins for a much less idyllic aspect of summer: hurricane season.
-In the United States, hurricane season starts on May 15th and ends on November 30, and if you feel like hurricanes have become more of a problem in recent years, you aren’t wrong.
+Every June, as families across the country pack up the minivan and embrace vacation season, some homeowners brace themselves for a much less idyllic aspect of summer: hurricane season.
+In the United States, hurricane season starts on June 1 and ends on November 30, and if you feel like hurricanes have become more of a problem in recent years, you aren’t wrong.
 Each year, hurricanes get more deadly and destructive.
 Given all that, if you’re considering going solar, you’re probably asking yourself, “Can solar panels withstand a hurricane and hail?”

 In this blog we’re going to find out!
 Good quality solar panels are built to withstand extreme weather.
 When they are installed by professionals like ADT Solar and paired with a solar battery system, they may even help you cope with the damage that comes with these tropical storms.

 As long as some sunlight is reaching your solar panels, they can still generate electricity.
 The energy output, however, will be less than on clear days.
 That means your solar panels can still produce some energy even during cloudy weather, light rain, snowstorms, or even hurricanes.

 However, if your area’s power grid goes down, you may not have access to your solar energy.
 For the safety of electricians working to get the grid back up and running, solar panels are powered down during a power outage–unless you also have solar batteries.
 With batteries in place, the current from your panels can be diverted into your battery and your home.
 More on that later!

 Solar panels and hurricanes